 Flat roof installations are typically completed using a “floating” racking system, commonly referred to in the industry as a “self-ballasted” array.
 A sub-structure assembly is installed and weighed down using a specified number of concrete blocks based on a structural engineering report which factors all site-specific variables; including wind, snow and seismic loads, as well as building height, roof setbacks, building type, and more.

 Yes, ground-mounts are often a great solution when a rooftop solution is not practicable.
 These are built with thoughtful attention to site-specific soil and ground conditions, may involve a geotechnical report, and offer the flexibility to install the solar panels at their optimal tilt angle and orientation to the sun.

 Bonus: cleaning your solar panels can be more within reach when mounting them on the ground.

 As of September 2020, Tesla has only made installations available is select US states.
 As a Tesla Certified Powerwall Installer we expect to be kept apprised of plans to bring the product to market in Canada.
 At this time, no timeline has been set.
 Stay tuned for an exciting alternative Shift will bring to market in 2021!

-Not at the moment.
-That said, all renewable energy equipment is PST Exempt.
+Also, all renewable energy equipment is PST Exempt.

 There are preferential business taxation rules that allow organizations to fully depreciate the cost renewable energy system in the year in which the cost was incurred.
 See CRA Class 43.1 or 43.2